-Security Capital will remain the beneficial owner of the shares of our common stock covered by the forward purchase contracts and the stock lending arrangement unless and until its subsidiary delivers shares in accordance with the terms of the forward purchase agreement.
+Security Capital will remain the beneficial owner of the shares of our common stock covered by the forward purchase contracts and the stock lending agreement unless and until its subsidiary delivers or loans the shares in accordance with the terms thereof.
 The subsidiary will also have the right to settle the forward purchase contracts in cash instead of delivering shares of our common stock.
 If it does so, it will continue to own the shares.